hitbtc-com/hitbtc-api/README.md

 <a name="orderbook"/>
 ### /api/1/public/:symbol/orderbook

-Summary: returns a list of open orders: price and amount
+Summary: returns a list of open orders for specified currency symbol: their prices and sizes.

+Sample usage at HitBTC site: see [https://hitbtc.com/terminal](https://hitbtc.com/terminal), <b>Order book</b> tab.

 Request: `GET /api/1/public/:symbol/orderbook`
   where `:symbol` is a currency symbol traded on HitBTC exchange (see [Currency symbols](#cursymbols))